 Circuit breaker boxes are typically an issue if you live in an older home.
 If you’ve noticed that your circuit breaker box shows signs of corrosion or makes crackling noises, it may be time for a new panel.
 Another instance in which you may need to upgrade your circuit breaker box, is any time that you rewire and increase the system’s power.

 Upgrading this feature ranges between $650 to $3,000, depending on the size of your electrical system and how much electricity is used.
-Make sure to consult with a licensed professional before you decide that you need to upgrade.
+Make sure to consult with a 5-star rated professional before you decide that you need to upgrade.

 4. Electrical systems